mkffl/mkffl.github.io/_posts/2020-05-26-Expectation-maximization-part-1.markdown

 $$
 \pi_c = \frac{\sum_i^NP(t_i|x_i)}{N}
+\tag{1.7}
 $$

 The prior probability for a component is the proportion of observations from that component, using the posterior probability as an approximation for membership assignment.

 We have estimated $\hat\theta$, which corresponds to the "M" step of Expectation Maximiization.
 Kate can use the mixture of Poisson estimates to support her business decisions.

 For example, if her restaurant is open for take-away from 7pm she can estimate the probability of having at least 5 order in the first 20 minutes or, using the relationship between Poisson and exponential distributions, she can evaluate the probability that the first requests will occur after 7.10pm.

 Furthermore, if Kate thought that her friend's black box programme can be further refined she could use $\hat\theta$ to "update" the posterior probabilities using Bayes' rule

 $$
 P(t_i=c|x_i)=\frac{P(x_i|t_i=c,\theta)P(t_i=c)}{\sum_j^2P(x_i|t_i=j,\theta)P(t_i=j)}
+\tag{1.8}
 $$

 All the ingredients on the RHS of this equation are available.
 The chart below illustrates the relationship between mixture parameters and the posterior distribution.
-Assume that
-$(\pi_1, \pi_2, \lambda_1, \lambda_2) = (0.54, 0.46, 1.3, 2.7)$
+Assume that $(\pi_1, \pi_2, \lambda_1, \lambda_2) = (0.54, 0.46, 1.3, 2.7)$

 {:refdef: style="text-align: center;"}
 ![Distribution of orders](/assets/poissono-estep2.png){: width="700px"}
 {: refdef}

 Looking at component 1 the posterior probability for $x=1$ is high at 0.7 whereas 5 orders are less likely to come from this component with a probability of 0.04.
 With prior probabilities roughly the same, posterior probabilities are close to the likelihoood hence the results above make sense.
 The likelihood of component 1 is higher than component 2 around $x=1$ as its parameter, which is also its expected value, is close to 1.

-## The EM programme
+## Expectation maximization

 The imaginary example above suggests why expectation maximization is useful.
-It's an optimization programme used to estimate parameters for probability distributions with latent variables when your best friend can't provide reasonably good estimates of the posterior $P(t=c|{x_i})$.
+It's an optimization programme used to estimate parameters for probability distributions with latent variables when your best friend can't provide reasonably good estimates of the posterior $P(t=c \vert {x_i})$.

 EM addresses the same problem as MLE but takes a different, iterative approach to it.
 As shown before MLE quickly stumbles upon a complex expression whereas in the M step Kate worked around it using the "quasi complete-data" likelihood.
 At this stage three questions are left unanswered:

 <ul>
     <li>Where does the "quasi complete-data" function come from?</li>